pierreforstmann/pg_query_rewrite/README.md

 ## Usage
 `pg_query_rewrite` has a single GUC : `pg_query_rewrite.max_rules` which is the maximum number of SQL statements that can be translated.
 <br>
-This extension is enabled if the related library is loaded and if `pg_query_rewrite.max_rules` parameter is set.
+This extension is enabled if the related library is loaded.
+If `pg_query_rewrite.max_rules` parameter is not set, it set to 10 by default.
 <br>
 <br>
 To create a new rule to translate SQL statement `<source>` into SQL statement `<target>` run: